Do Go On - Do Go On Presents: Arty Facts - Vault

 Yeah.

-Never wears a bright outfit.
+Never wears a bright out.

-Hates bright colours.
+He hates bright colours.

-I reckon she's definitely worn vault yellow before.
-I wouldn't put it past
+Gee, I reckon she's definitely worn Volt yellow before.

-So Max Delaney again writes, there were various
+So Max Delaney again writes, there were various demonstrations for and against Vault,

-of 1980 to save our sculpture.
+including a public rally in August of 1980 to save our sculpture.

 So a lot of people got behind it.

-I think the fact that the media,
+I think the fact that the media, like newspapers in particular were really shitting on.

-kind of made some people rally around it a little bit.
+on it kind of made some people rally around it a little bit.

 Yeah, that's totally my instinct.

-It very much became a political issue as well.
 It was the fall guy for opposing factions of the Melbourne City Council.

 Some part of the Melbourne City Council were really for it, others very much against it.

-Max also says, a much larger sculpture than we'd ever experienced.
+Max also says a much larger sculpture than we'd ever experienced.

-It was designed so members of the community could walk through,
+It was designed so members of the community could walk through with and around it.

-It was always supposed to be a commanding of space and a marker of place,
+It was always supposed to be a commanding of space and a marker of place, but it never quite landed properly.

 I don't know if Ron Robertson-Swan imagined that we would be sitting inside it.